-Lunch is divided into two lunch periods and is assigned based on each student’s grade and class schedule.
-Variety is the cafeteria’s theme!
-Think food court: hotline, salad bar, kiosk (burgers, pizza, etc.) plus a rotating option of outside vendors including Chick-fil-A, Pizza Hut Pizza, Neptune Subs, and more!
+Lunch is divided into two periods.
+Students are assigned either to early lunch or late lunch based on their class schedule.
+Our offerings resemble a food court: hot-lunch line, salad bar, kiosk (burgers, pizza, etc.), plus a rotation of outside vendors, including Chick-fil-A, Papa Murphy’s Pizza, Neptune Subs, and more!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.